SchrodingerandDoraemon/Notes/Java/antra_java.md

 A: Yes, Enum can implement an interface in Java.
 Since enum is a type, similar to class and interface, it can implement an interface.
 This gives a lot of flexibility to use Enum as a specialized implementation in some cases.
 You can further see here an example of Enum implementing an interface in Java.

 ### @Retention and Annotation
+annotation helps to change the runtime exception to be compiler time exception
 @inherited is a type of meta-annotation used to annotate custom annotations so that the subclass can inherit those custom annotations.

 By default, Java annotations are not shown in the documentation created using the Javadoc tool.
 To ensure that our custom annotations are shown in the documentation, we use @Documented annotation to annotate our custom annotations. @Documented is a meta-annotation (an annotation applied to other annotations)